 Leverage Virtual Opportunities for All Employees

-During 2020, virtual open enrollment initiatives played a significant role for many organizations, and they are likely here to stay.
+Virtual open enrollment initiatives played a significant role for many organizations during the pandemic, and they are likely here to stay.
 Of course, offering virtual open enrollment opportunities doesn’t mean that an employer needs to scrap its traditional open enrollment process entirely.
 In a hybrid model, many employees continue to work in a brick-and-mortar location.
 Most employers already have robust open enrollment processes for those on-site; still, it’s worth considering how virtual channels can supplement a benefits strategy for remote, hybrid, and even on-site employees.
 Here are a few tips for leveraging virtual channels and opportunities:

 Have a Robust Benefits Admin System.
-Simliar to our system, BenXcel, consider creating a benefits website.
-However it’s provided, a one-stop location will allow employees to hop online, engage with resources and learn more.
+Similar to our system, BenXcel, consider creating a benefits website.
+However, it’s provided, a one-stop location will allow employees to hop online, engage with resources and learn more.

 Provide Technical Support.
 Examine how an open enrollment experience can be accessible for all employees, regardless of their location.
 Benefits can often be complex to enroll in, but employers can take steps to change this perception among their workforce.
 Consider working with a partner like BCC to offer a positive user experience and an enrollment platform that supports employees when they need help.